xushijie/APIRepostiroy/open_apis/aml_monitoring_screening.md

 # Description
 `amlScreeningAndMonitoring` enables customers to screen and monitor a user's risk level.
 It provides two modes:
-- a single Anti-money Laundering (AML) check, and
+- a single Anti-money Laundering (AML) screening, and
-- a single AML check and then adding it to a monitoring list for periodicity aml check.
+- a single AML screening and then adding it to a monitoring list for periodicity AML check.

+In the *screening* mode, OSP will do one screening operation, and add the user (identified by `referenceId`) into profile list (or update if the user already exists) when the user (i.e., `referenceId`) is provided.
+OSP also generates a case if the screening result shows that the user matches AML list.

+In the *ScreeningMonitoring* mode, OSP adds the user to the monitoring list if
+- none of matched profiles.
+- the transaction produces a `auto-approved` decision result.
+Once a user(i.e., `referenceId`) is added to the monitoring list, OSP schedules tasks to screening the user, and updated its risk level correspondingly.

 # Request